 2020 EEON Events in Review

-2020 is going to be a wonderful year for EEON, as you can see from the above image, we are planning for seven events, including our bi-annual “Learn, Think, Do” summit.
+2020 is going to be a wonderful year for EEON, we are planning for seven events, including our bi-annual “Learn, Think, Do” summit.

 February 26th: Diversity in Leadership: What are the Outcomes for People with a Disability?